mattiolato98/deadlift-visual-analyzer/README.md

 **Note**

-The system has been tested in a Python 3.8 environment/
+The system has been tested in a Python 3.8 environment.

 # Inference